Menu

 Grievance Intake and Response

-As a general rule, anyone may accept a grievance but only the City/Municipal Link and grievance officers may ascertain its validity and thereafter intake the grievance.
-To ‘accept’ a grievance is to receive the transaction but to ‘intake’ is to record the transaction in a grievance form after ascertaining its validity.
+As a general rule, anyone may accept a grievance, request, and inquiry but only the City/Municipal Link and grievance officers may ascertain its validity and thereafter intake the grievance.
+To ‘accept’ a grievance is to receive the transaction but to ‘intake’ is to record the transaction after ascertaining its validity.
 Intake and response require technical know-how about the GRS, particularly on the procedures in resolving the specific types and subtypes of grievances.

-Approval Request for the Approval of the Declaration of Force Majeure / State of Calamity
+Provision of Assessment on the Request for the Declaration of Force Majeure / State of CalamitY